configcat/docs/website/docs/sdk-reference/java.md

 ```

 ## `getAllKeys()`
-You can get all the setting keys from your configuration by calling the `getAllKeys()` method of the `ConfigCatClient`.
+You can query the keys of each feature flag and setting with the `getAllKeys()` method.

 ```java
 ConfigCatClient client = new ConfigCatClient("#YOUR-SDK-KEY#");